 If you’re planning on visiting Plovdiv, be sure to stop by the Old Plovdiv Hostel in order to explore the nearby Roman Ruins of Bulgaria!

-Plovdiv is located two hours east of Sofia, capital of Bulgaria.
+Plovdiv is located two hours east of Sofia (check out this guide to the Best 101 Things to Do in Sofia), capital of Bulgaria.
 Each day there are at least 20 departures by bus, each one 30 minutes after the other.
 The price is roughly the equivalent of 8 euros each way.

 The bus station in Plovdiv is located quite far away from the city center (30 minutes walking) but a metered taxi shouldn’t cost you more than 1 euro or 2.